indranil-banerjee-aws/serverless-patterns/msk-schema-registry-lambda-java-sam/README.md

-# msk-lambda-iam-java-sam
+# msk-schema-registry-lambda-java-sam
-# Java AWS Lambda Kafka consumer with IAM auth, using AWS SAM
+# Java AWS Lambda Kafka consumer of messages in AVRO format validated against a schema defined in a Glue Schema Registry and with IAM auth, using AWS SAM

-This pattern is an example of a Lambda function that consumes messages from an Amazon Managed Streaming for Kafka (Amazon MSK) topic, where the MSK Cluster has been configured to use IAM authentication.
+This pattern is an example of a Lambda function that consumes messages from an Amazon Managed Streaming for Kafka (Amazon MSK) topic, where the MSK Cluster has been configured to use IAM authentication and the MSK Event Listener in the Lambda function is configured to validated AVRO messages against an AVRO schema defined in an AWS Glue Schema Registry
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - msk_with_iam_consumer_dynamo_sam/msk_iam_event_consumer_function/src/main/java - Code for the application's Lambda function.